Job79/EasyTcp/README.md

 - High performance (~430.000 round trips/second)*
 - Very lightweight (use only what you need)
 - Async support
-- Actions wich make creating API's realy simple (See EasyTcp.Actions)
+- Actions wich makes creating API's realy simple (See EasyTcp.Actions)
 - Support for sending raw streams/very large arrays
 - Serialistaion and compression
 - Different kinds of framing